camunda/camunda-docs/versioned_docs/version-8.0/guides/getting-started-orchestrate-human-tasks.md

 ![dinner bpmn model](./img/dinner-bpmn-model.png)

 :::note
+Are you new to BPMN or want to learn more?
+Visit our [BPMN cheat sheet](https://page.camunda.com/wp-bpmn-2-0-business-process-model-and-notation-en) for an overview of all BPMN symbols.
 Variables are part of a process instance and represent the data of the instance.
 To learn more about these values, variable scope, and input/output mappings, visit our documentation on [variables](/components/concepts/variables.md).
 :::